Average Utility Costs in Georgia

 Utility providers in Georgia

-In the cities we cover, electric is provided by Georgia Power (Atlanta, Augusta, Macon, Savannah, Athens).
-Georgia Power serves 155 of Georgia's 159 counties with the same rate structures; water, sewer, and trash are set by city or regional providers.
-Actual bills vary by rate plan (e.g., Nights & Weekends, FlatBill) and seasonal usage; fuel cost adjustments apply.
-Our estimates use a representative rate at 1,000 kWh.
+In the cities we cover, electric is provided by Cobb EMC (Mableton, Smyrna); Georgia Power Company (Alpharetta, Athens, Atlanta, Augusta, Columbus, Dunwoody and 7 more); Lawrenceville Utilities (Lawrenceville); Marietta Power and Water (Marietta) Actual bills vary by rate plan (e.g., Nights & Weekends, FlatBill) and seasonal usage; fuel cost adjustments apply.
+Water, sewer, and trash are set by city, county, or regional providers.
+Our estimates use each utility's published rate at 1,000 kWh.
 City pages show sources and last-verified dates.

 See which electric, water, sewer, and trash providers serve different areas of Georgia, along with typical residential rate information and sources.